chef/knife-azure/CONTRIBUTING.md

 Opscode regularly reviews code contributions and provides suggestions for improvement in the code itself or the implementation.

-We find contributions by searching the ticket tracker for _resolved_ tickets with a status of _fixed_.
+We find contributions by searching the ticket tracker for tickets with a status of _Fix Provided_.
 If we have feedback we will reopen the ticket and you should resolve it again when you've made the changes or have a response to our feedback.
-When we believe the patch is ready to be merged, we will tag the _Code Reviewed_ field with _Reviewed_.
+When we believe the patch is ready to be merged, we will update the ticket status to _Fix Reviewed_

 Depending on the project, these tickets are then merged within a week or two, depending on the current release cycle.
+At this point the ticket status will be updated to _Fix Committed_ or _Closed_.

+Please see the [Code Review](http://wiki.opscode.com/display/chef/Code+Review) page on the wiki for additional information.

-notes are available on the [Opscode blog](http://www.opscode.com/blog).
+Release notes are usually available on the [Opscode blog](http://www.opscode.com/blog) or the [Chef](lists.opscode.com/sympa/info/chef) mailing list.